New US coronavirus case may be 1st from unknown origin

-NEW YORK (AP) — Health officials have confirmed a new case of coronavirus infection in California that could be a sign that the virus is spreading in a U.S. community.
+LOS ANGELES (AP) — A new coronavirus case in California could be the first in the U.S. that has no known connection to travel abroad or another known case, a possible sign the virus is spreading in a U.S. community, health officials said.

-The Centers for Disease Control and Prevention reported the case Wednesday night.
-It is a person in California who had no known travel to a country where a virus outbreak has been taking place, or connection to a known patient.
+“Nevertheless, a small number of medical center employees have been asked to stay home and monitor their temperatures,” the email said.

+Messages to the CDC seeking comment on the email were not immediately returned Wednesday night.

-All of the 60 other cases in the U.S. had traveled from abroad or had been in close contact with those who traveled.
-Health officials have been on high alert for what they call community spread.
+All of the 59 other cases in the U.S. had traveled from abroad or had been in close contact with those who traveled.
+Health officials have been on high alert for so-called community spread.

 Earlier U.S. cases included 14 in people who traveled back from outbreak areas in China, or their spouses; three people who were evacuated from the central China city of Wuhan; and 42 American passengers on the Diamond Princess cruise ship who were evacuated by the federal government to the U.S. from where the ship was docked in Japan.